 Post-war Army Assignments

 After the Civil War, Schofield served as a confidential diplomatic emissary to France from June 22, 1865, to August 16, 1866, negotiating the withdrawal of French troops from Mexico.
 Upon his return from abroad, Schofield served briefly as Secretary of War under President Andrew Johnson from June 1, 1868, to March 13, 1869.
 On March 4, 1869, officials promoted Schofield to major general in the regular army.
-From 1872 to 1873, Schofield served on a special mission to assess the military value of the Hawaiian Islands and recommended that the United States establish a military base at Pearl Harbor.
+From 1872 to 1873, Schofield worked on a special mission to assess the military value of the Hawaiian Islands and recommended that the United States establish a military base at Pearl Harbor.
 In 1876 Schofield became Superintendent of the United States Military Academy, where he remained until 1881.
 Upon leaving West Point, Schofield commanded the Military Division of the Pacific (1882-1883), the Division of the Missouri (1883-1886), and the Division of the Atlantic (1886-1888).

 Commanding General of the U.S. Army